cybergungor/cybergungor.github.io/home/index.md

   <div class="home-card">
     <h2>About</h2>
     <p>
-      Background, focus areas, and the purpose behind CyberGungor.
+      Background, focus areas, and the purpose behind Emirhan Gungoroglu.
     </p>
     <a href="/about/">Learn more →</a>
   </div>